osg-htc/networking/docs/index.md

 OSG Networking Area
 ===================

-*Welcome to OSG Networking !* This is an entry point for those interested in Networking in OSG or for those OSG users experiencing network problems.
+*Welcome to OSG Networking !* This is an entry point for those interested in Networking in OSG/WLCG or for those OSG/WLCG users experiencing network problems.
 It provides an overview of the networking goals, plans and various activities and subtopics underway regarding networking in the *Open Science Grid (OSG)* and *World-wide LCG Computing Grid (WLCG)*, operated as a joint project.
 This area started in June 2012 with initial focus on the network monitoring as monitoring is critical to provide needed visibility into existing networks and site connectivity.
 OSG is working to provide needed networking information and tools for users, sites and experiments/VOs.

 This documentation is divided into several sub-sections, each covering a specific area of activities.